j-a-ferguson/fold-tree/README.md

 hidden, or folded.
 They can be useful for hiding detail when it is not needed and expanding detail only where it is wanted.
 Folds in VIM are started with a ``{{{`` and finished with a ``}}}``.
 Obviously, when used in a programming language they need to be prepended with a line comment token.
-For the moment we will use the C-style line comment ``//``.
+For the moment I will use the C-style line comment ``//``.
 An example of a VIM fold would be:
 ```
 //{{{